Registrar of Vital Statistics

 - Proof of identity ie. Driver’s license, passport, or state/federally issued ID with current address or proof of address change

 - If using passport, proof of residency in Old Bridge (utility bill, bank statement, lease, tax return, property tax bill, or other bill with your Old Bridge address

 - $28.00 in cash, money order, or check.
 We do not accept credit or debit cards.

 Please call to make appointments at least 1 month ahead of your marriage date.
 You will need at least a 2-week time frame.
 State law requires a 72-hour hold from the time of the application before the license can be issued.
 As the office is only open 3 days a week, that means the earliest your license can be issued is the week following the application.
 You must make an appointment to pick up your license.

-The license is filed by the Officiant in the town where the ceremony took place.
+The license is filed in the town where the ceremony took place.
 Certified copies with a raised seal are your legal proof of the marriage/civil union.
 You will need at least one certified certificate of marriage to change your name, to change beneficiaries, or to add one of you to the other’s health benefits policy.